 Workflow 1: automated inventory monitoring

 A store operator connects the admin MCP server to Claude and asks: “Which products have fewer than 10 units in stock and had more than 50 sales last month?”
-The AI uses the get-products tool with inventory filters, cross-references with recent order data via get-orders, and returns a prioritized reorder list – complete with suggested quantities based on sales velocity.
-What used to require exporting CSVs from Shopify and running spreadsheet formulas happens in a single conversation.
+The AI uses the get-products tool with inventory filters, cross-references recent order data via get-orders, and returns a prioritized reorder list with suggested quantities based on sales velocity.
+What used to require exporting CSVs and running spreadsheet formulas happens in a single conversation.

 Workflow 2: customer service escalation

-A support agent uses Claude with the admin MCP to handle a complaint.
-They say: “Customer #6276879810626 says they received the wrong item.
+A support agent uses Claude with the admin MCP to handle a complaint: “Customer #6276879810626 says they received the wrong item.
 Find their most recent order and start a return.”
 The AI calls get-customer-by-id, then get-customer-orders to find the order, and can initiate a refund with refund-create including the correct restock type.
-The entire lookup-and-action sequence that takes 5-10 minutes in the admin panel happens in seconds.
+The lookup-and-action sequence that takes 5-10 minutes in the admin panel happens in seconds.

 Workflow 3: cross-source revenue analysis

-A data analyst connects Shopify through Peliqan alongside Google Ads and HubSpot data.
-They ask the AI: “What is the customer acquisition cost by marketing channel for customers who made repeat purchases?”
-The Peliqan MCP server runs a SQL query that joins Shopify order data with Google Ads spend and HubSpot attribution – something no Shopify-only MCP server can answer because the data spans three different systems.
+A data analyst connects Shopify through Peliqan alongside Google Ads and HubSpot data and asks: “What is the customer acquisition cost by marketing channel for customers who made repeat purchases?”
+The Peliqan MCP server runs a SQL query that joins Shopify order data with Google Ads spend and HubSpot attribution, something no Shopify-only MCP server can answer because the data spans three different systems.
 This is the power of the warehouse-backed approach.

 MCP UI: interactive shopping in chat